TusharRakheja/DataVisualization/README.md

 * The data was put together by Lusseau et al. (2003) [1], and can be found [here](http://networkdata.ics.uci.edu/data/dolphins/).

 * It models the data as a network with nodes on a ring.
-I wanted to try edge bundling, hence the ring, but as of now it's not been done.
+I wanted to try edge-bundling, hence the ring, but as of now it's not been done.
 Later.

 * Hovering over a certain node will highlight its connections.
+The size of each node is proportional to its number of connections (or network size).

 **To do**